 I love growing herbs.
 For the most part, they're easy, not picky about the soil conditions or whether you water them regularly...and they add a delicious flavor to my cooking.
-Well, here's another way to put the herbs and edible flowers to good use - in your nesting boxes and coop.
+Well, here's another way to put the herbs and edible flowers you grow to good use - in your egg boxes and coop.
 Fresh or dried - the aromatherapy and other benefits are immense for your flock!

 The first creme brulee recipe was published in François Massialot's cookbook,“Cuisinier Roial et Bourgeois” (Royal and Borgeoise Cooking) in 1691 and literally means 'burnt cream'.
 This classic dessert is one of my favorites and often appears on restaurant dessert menus, but it's easy to make at home - and made at home with fresh eggs rivals any that I have had at any restaurant.

 Here is the classic recipe and also two delicious variations: coffee-brandy and bananas foster.
 All three recipes use the same basic recipe and techniques.
 A handheld kitchen torch makes the bruleeing easier, but you can also broil your custards in the oven if you don't have a torch.

 A broody hen can be a godsend if you are trying to hatch chicks.
 No worries about incubators, brooder boxes or heat lamps...the hen will take care of it all.

 Feed bags are made of incredibly sturdy material and come in all sorts of pretty colors and patterns and it's a shame to just throw them out.
 Some communities are banning plastic grocery bags, others are taking a few cents off your grocery bill for each tote bag you use, but even if you live in an area that doesn't give an incentive to use a reusable tote bag, its still an in expensive, easy, eco-friendly way to help save the environment.